 And with that, I wrap up my thoughts on Sabrina!
 Have you watched Sabrina?
 What do you think of Audrey’s performance?
 How about the stellar designs of Edith Head and Givenchy?

-And don’t forget to check my site calendar for my top picks as Summer Under the Stars continues every day this month on TCM!
+And don’t forget to check out the TCM film schedule as Summer Under the Stars continues every day this month on TCM!